What is copyright?

 Adhering to the standards, i.e. designing your products based on standards or developing service or processes, is free.
 Solutions described in the purchased standards can be implemented repeatedly in the future.

-Obligations of the Estonian Centre for Standardisation in ensuring the protection of standard copyrights
+Obligations of the Estonian Centre for Standardisation and Accreditation in ensuring the protection of standard copyrights

-If you have any doubts about whether your planned activities are in accordance with standards copyrights or you want to use the standard texts in some other way than for your own use, please contact Estonian Centre for Standardisation.
+If you have any doubts about whether your planned activities are in accordance with standards copyrights or you want to use the standard texts in some other way than for your own use, please contact Estonian Centre for Standardisation and Accreditation.